ruszkiew/sdwan/README.md

     Usage: sdwan.py [OPTIONS] COMMAND [ARGS]...

-        CLI for managing policies and templates in Cisco SDWAN.
+        CLI for managing policies and templates in Cisco Catalyst SDWAN.

     Options:
       --help  Show this message and exit.